snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 Manual database management
 --------------------------

-Our sdm script makes database management quick and easy.
-All the steps below can be done simply with the sdm script, but here we explain what it does and how to handle databases manually.
+All the steps below can be done simply with the sdm script, but here we explain what they do and how to handle databases manually.

 ***